ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 `custom_item_pool` allows you to have complete control over the items generated for your game.
 Sub-options are:

 * `modify`: Allows you to increase or decrease the number of any given items by a given amount.
-Example: `Power Star: 2` will add 2 Power Stars to your item pool, `1up Mushroom: -2` will remove 2 1up Mushrooms.
 * `set`: Set the total number of any given items.
-Example: `Power Star: 125` will set the number of Power Stars to exactly 125.
 * `replace`: Replace all of a given item with another item.
-Example: `1up Mushroom: Power Star` will replace all 1up Mushrooms with Power Stars.
 * `use_defaults`: `True` or `False`.
 Defaults to `True` if not specified.
 If `False`, the entire item pool will be discarded in favor of the items you set here in `custom_item_pool`.
-* `pool_size_correction`: `True` or `False`.
-Defaults to `True` if not specified.
-If `True`, corrections will be made to ensure your item pool after `custom_item_pool` modifies it matches the size of the pool beforehand.
-It will do so by adding random filler items (some games do not currently have filler items specified and will add any random items) or removing random non-advancement items.
-Setting this option to `False` will allow you to change the size of your item pool and no corrections will be made.
+* `pool_size_link`: After making modifications to your item pool, if the size of your item pool has changed, corrections will be made by removing or adding random filler items.
+However, you can use `pool_size_link` to link multiple game worlds together by providing the same `pool_size_link` parameter, and these game worlds will have their pool sizes looked at and adjusted collectively.
+In this way, you can decrease the size of some game's item pools and increase the size of others.
+Default is `null` which results in no linking.

 Some special item names can be used in certain cases: